SubhankarGhosh/SubhankarGhosh.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science, University of Minnesota (ongoing)
+* Ph.D. in Computer Science, University of Minnesota (ongoing)
 * M.S. in Computer Science, University of Minnesota
 * B.E. in Computer Science, B.M.S.
 College of Engineering